Pasifika Educators Conference Australia

 Friday 3 December, 2021

-APEN was incredibly proud to have been involved in the inaugural Pasifika Educators Conference Australia (PECA).
+APEN was incredibly proud to have been deliver the inaugural Pasifika Educators Conference Australia (PECA).

 Major thanks go to the Pasifika programs at the University of Technology Sydney and Western Sydney University, whose co-sponsorship and event management helped deliver such a successful event.